dxli94/WLASL/index.md

 ## Welcome to WLASL Homepage
-WLASL is a large-scale video dataset for Word-Level American Sign Language (ASL) recognition, which features 2,000 common different words in ASL.
+WLASL is the <b>largest video dataset for Word-Level American Sign Language (ASL) recognition</b>, which features 2,000 common different words in ASL.
 We hope WLASL will facilitate the research in sign language understanding and eventually benefit the communication between deaf and hearing communities.

 Download
 ---------------